SumoLogic/terraform-provider-sumologic/README.md

 - `access_id` - (Optional) This is the Sumo Logic Access ID.
 It must be provided, but it can also be sourced from the SUMOLOGIC_ACCESSID environment variable.
 - `access_key` - (Optional) This is the Sumo Logic Access Key.
 It must be provided, but it can also be sourced from the SUMOLOGIC_ACCESSKEY environment variable.
 - `environment` - (Optional) This is the API endpoint to use.
 Default is us2, but it can also be sourced from the SUMOLOGIC_ENVIRONMENT environment variable.
 See the [Sumo Logic documentation][1] for details on which environment you should use.
+- `base_url` - (Optional) This is the API endpoint base URL to use.
+You can specify that instead of the environment.
+It can also be sourced from SUMOLOGIC_BASE_URL environment variable.

 # Building the provider